vietfood/.github/profile/README.md

 - learn by breaking stuff, fix it later (maybe)

 what we care about:
-- low-level and high performance programming (gpu). efficient LLM (inference and training)
+- low-level and high performance programming (gpu).
-- reinforcement learning
+- efficient LLM (inference and training)

 our philosophy:
 - teaching through code: we prefer tiny, readable implementations over giant frameworks